epoHless/ff-tactics-advance-battle-remake/Documentation/ff-tactics-advance/TDD/Technical Requirements/Game Mechanics/Move.md

 Climbing a hill or traversing a river for example will cost more energy.<br>
 The movement will be in 4 directions, each entity in the current combat will be able to move in the map, Enemies too.

+- !! **Each character can move once per turn. when the turn ends, the player will have to chose a position to face.**

 ----

 #### **The grids will**